jyurkiw/BlizzardProgrammingTest/README.md

 It is an application that allows managment of a World of Warcraft player's characters.

+# Instructions

+To build the application, double-click on the BlizzardProgrammingTest.sln file in the top directory.
+You must have Visual Studio 2015 installed (I use the community edition.)

+To run the C# tests, use the Visual Studio test explorer.
+It can be found in the Test -> Windows  menu (Test Explorer).

+To run the JavaScript tests, you'll need NPM installed.
+Just open the BlizzardProgrammingTest/BlizzardProgrammingTest/scripts directory in a console (NPM must be installed and in your path), and use the "npm test" command.
+All dependencies have already been installed (you can run "npm install" first if you want).

+# Introduction

 When the application starts, the user will take on the role of a new player with a clean sheet of characters.

 * The player can add characters to their account.